 POCAHONTAS, Ark. – Some of the most unusual, gruesome, and notorious crimes in modern NEA history have originated out of Randolph County, Arkansas.

 While some are still in the news as active cases, others have been lost to history.
-In no particular order, here are nine of the most notable criminal cases to ever involve Randolph County, Arkansas.
+In no particular order, here are ten of the most notable criminal cases to ever involve Randolph County, Arkansas.

 1. The Murder of Former State Senator Linda Collins

 The most notorious case in the national press at the moment is the brutal slaying of a former Arkansas State Senator.
 Linda Collins was found by her family in an advanced state of decomposition on June 4, 2019.
 She had been dead since May 28.
 Her former best friend, Rebecca Lynn O’Donnell, is the only person arrested for the crime.
 Evasive Prosecutor Henry Boyce successfully sought to seal the case to prevent details from leaking to the public, leading to mass public speculation and conspiracy theories.

 O’Donnell is awaiting trial for capital murder, abuse of a corpse, and tampering with evidence.
 The prosecutor’s affidavit alleges she was captured on security cameras at the home.
 Much of the information surrounding this detail was redacted.
 O’Donnell claims she is innocent.

 All stories on the Collins case are available here.